RouterTask

 Side-effect-free branching for your workflows.

 A RouterTask is a processing model for pure routing: it reads Resources and returns the next TaskResult<TState> — and nothing else.
 No store mutations, no external I/O, no side effects.
 Because re-running a router is free, the workflow engine records no checkpoint row for it — see Crash Recovery for what that means.
-It is one of the Task family of processing models, alongside PollTask, BatchTask, and SteppedTask.
+It is one of the Task family of processing models, alongside PollTask, TimerTask, BatchTask, SteppedTask, and StreamTask.

 Key concept